inotyu/voidgate/README.md

 ### 🎮 Usage
 1. Open the application in your web browser
-2. Create an account or log in
+2. Log in with your credentials
-3. Create a new room or join an existing one
+3. Access the admin dashboard
-4. Add YouTube video URLs to the playlist
+4. Manage users and permissions
-5. Control playback for all users in the room
+5. Monitor system activities

 ### 📝 Licença / License
 Este projeto está sob a licença MIT.
 Veja o arquivo [LICENSE](LICENSE) para mais detalhes.